StanfordVL/iGibson/docs/virtual_reality.md

 ### Virtual Reality Overview

-Virtual reality is currently only supported on Windows 10/11 on the HTC Vive and Oculus Rift/Quest (with link).
+Virtual reality is currently supported on Windows 10/11 on the HTC Vive and Oculus Rift/Quest (with link), and on Linux with the HTC Vive (there is no linux driver for Oculus).

-Linux support is planned, but the HTC Vive Pro Eye tracking driver is not available for Linux, and currently aysnchronous projection/motion smoothing is not supported on the Nvidia proprietary drivers on linux.
+The HTC Vive Pro Eye tracking driver is not available for Linux.
+You must have the latest Nvidia driver 470.XX and SteamVR 1.19.7 as asynchronous reprojection (a form of motion smoothing necessary for a usable VR experience) was only added in mid 2021.

 ### Setup
 1. Set up the HTC Vive VR hardware according to the [setup guide](https://support.steampowered.com/steamvr/HTC_Vive/)

 2. (optional) if you plan to use eye tracking on Windows, create a [vive developer account](https://hub.vive.com/sso/login) then download and install the [SRAnipal runtime](https://developer.vive.com/resources/vive-sense/sdk/vive-eye-and-facial-tracking-sdk/).
 Note you should [calibrate](https://developer.vive.com/us/support/sdk/category_howto/how-to-calibrate-eye-tracking.html) the Vive eye tracker before each recording session.

-3. Ensure you have installed iGibson according to the installation [instructions](http://svl.stanford.edu/igibson/docs/installation.html#installation-method)
+3. Ensure you have installed iGibson according to the installation [instructions](http://svl.stanford.edu/igibson/docs/installation.html#installation-method).
+    * Note: On Windows VR support is eanbled by default.
+On Linux, you must install with an additional environmental variable `USE_VR=True pip install -e .`.
+You must also have addition development headers installed: on Ubuntu `sudo apt install xorg-dev` and on Centos/Fedora: `sudo dnf install libXinerama-devel libXi-devel libXrandr-devel libXcursor-devel`.

 ### VR examples